 Annual Short-Term Incentive Bonus (KCP) - Adjusted EBITDA.
 Annual Short-Term Incentive cash bonuses are paid to NEOs based on the Company's achievement of certain Adjusted EBITDA performance targets established by the Compensation Committee at the beginning of each fiscal year.
-The 2015 Adjusted EBITDA target was set by the Compensation Committee at \$329.5 million, 10% higher than the \$299.3 million of Adjusted EBITDA for 2015 was \$328.2 million, representing an increase of 9.7% over 2014 actual Adjusted EBITDA of \$299.3 million but only 99.6% of the Adjusted EBITDA target of \$329.5 million.
+The 2015 Adjusted EBITDA target was set by the Compensation Committee at \$329.5 million, 10% higher than the \$299.3 million of Adjusted EBITDA actually achieved in 2014.
+Actual Adjusted EBITDA for 2015 was \$328.2 million, representing an increase of 9.7% over 2014 actual Adjusted EBITDA of \$299.3 million but only 99.6% of the Adjusted EBITDA target of \$329.5 million.
 As a result annual short-term incentive cash bonuses under the KCP were paid out at slightly below target levels.
 See "Overview of 2015 Compensation - Annual Short-Term Incentive Bonus (KCP)."